GreatEagle0303/ruby-project/hamming/GETTING_STARTED.md

 Run the test suite.
 It's in Minitest, and can be run with ruby:

-    $ ruby bob_test.rb
+    $ ruby hamming_test.rb

-This will fail, complaining that there is no file called `bob`.
+This will fail, complaining that there is no file called `hamming`.

-To fix the error create an empty file called `bob.rb` in the same directory as the `bob_test.rb` file.
+To fix the error create an empty file called `hamming.rb` in the same directory as the `hamming_test.rb` file.

 ## Step 2